A11YChi/meetup-event-logistics/README.md

 **_What is your full legal name (this information is necessary for building security only and will not be shared elsewhere)?_**

+Turn on the RSVP start and end time option.
+This allows us to start accepting RSVPs at a later time after the meetup is announced.
+We typically turn off RSVPs two days prior to the event, so the venue's building security has time to enter all the names in.

+Before Publishing the meetup event, you can Preview it, or simply save it as a draft.
+Publishing places the meetup information on the meetup's meetup.com website.
+However, while the meetup event is published live for the public to access, no one has been proactively informed that the meetup information is available.

+To proactively push this information to meetup members, you select the "Announce this Meetup" button.

+#### A Note on Announcing vs. Making RSVPs Available

+Through trial and error, we have discovered that we get an improved ratio of actual attendees to RSVPs when we announce no earlier than two weeks prior to the event.
+This typcally allows just over a week and a half for people to RSVP.
+So while technically, you can publish a meetup event on the meetup.com website, you shouldn't announce the event until two weeks prior to the event.

 ## Meetup Member Messages
+We primarily use member messages to promote upcoming meetup events.
+However, we also attemot to provide value by also incouding other events, news and information that may be interesting to our members.

+For promotional purposes, we send 2-3 member emails out, * the first being two weeks prior to the event
+* the seecond being one week prior to the event
+* a third message is potentially sent shortly before the RSVP deadline if ** our RSVP numbers are low
+** we are waitlisted and feel a reminder that RSVPs should be changed if plans change

 ## Promotion of the Event
 ## Set Up YouTube Live Stream
 ## Coordinating Live Caption Services